Labour market guides: gender differences in pay and career choices

 In terms of subjects studied by those who had qualifications higher than A level, it found:

 - 34% of women and 9% of men had a degree in health-related studies or education

 - 47% of men and 20% of women had a degree in business and finance, science or engineering.

 Female school students set sights on going to uni

 The trendence School Leaver Barometer questions secondary school pupils each year about their future plans.
-The 2015 survey found that, while both male and female respondents were more interested in going to university than starting work instead, the percentage was even higher among females than males: 88% cent of female students planned to go to university, compared with 78% of males.
+The 2019 survey found that 74.0% of female school students who responded to the survey were planning on going to university, compared with 61.7% of male school students.

 The most popular areas among males were: